 Time to go Colorado kayaking

 There are tons of bodies of water in Colorado.
 Some of them aren’t great for kayaking, some are fantastic!
 If you’re looking for something more adventurous, you will want to keep an eye on the conditions of the rivers.
-Some rivers need to be at a certain level before you want to kayak on them.
+Some Colorado rivers need to be at a certain level before you want to kayak on them.
 As well, if they get below another level, then they’re not going to be safe.

 While the lakes don’t need to be a certain level for you to go out on them, you may want to track the depth because it can tell you whether or not you can fish while you’re out on the water.
 And if you’re fishing, make sure you choose the recommended kayak for fishing, as various models have various features, with excellent ones for under $1000.

-There are plenty of great places in Colorado to spend some time on the water with great views or interesting finds out there for you.
+There are plenty of great places in Colorado to spend some time on the water with great views or interesting gems out there for you.
 Hopefully, one of these will help you get out on the water, whether you are by yourself or with others.